dbt-labs/dbt-converter/README.md

 **Important note for Databricks users**

 If you are using the `dbt-databricks` connector in your project, you will need to temporarily change to the `dbt-spark` connector, in order to resolve some incompatible dependency version conflicts.

+Refer to the [`dbt-spark` adapter documentation](https://docs.getdbt.com/docs/core/connect-data-platform/spark-setup) for more info.

 In order to complete that conversion, you will need to:
 1. Open your `~/.dbt/profiles.yml` file.